Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Results

 \section{Results}

 In the following, we will demonstrate the performance of QFA for quasar continuum inference, compared to two representative existing continuum fitting methods: the PCA continuum fitting method from \citet{PARIS2011} and \texttt{PICCA} continuum fitting from \citet[][]{PICCA2020}.
-Although there are various variants of the PCA-based methods, \citet{COMPARE2021} demonstrated that the performance among these variants does not differ by much, with $\lesssim 3\%$ difference in the quality of the recovery.
-As we will see, the QFA improves the continuum by a much larger margin ($50\%$) compared to PCA.
+It should be noted that there exist various variants of PCA-based techniques that differ in the size of the training data and the mapping methods between the red side and the blue side.
+However, most are not publicly available, and assessing them is beyond the scope of this study.
+Furthermore, as demonstrated by \citet{COMPARE2021}, their performance is comparable ($\lesssim3\%$ difference) and they are subject to similar limitations as \citet{PARIS2011} when using a biased training set.
+Therefore, comparing against \citet{PARIS2011} shall not impact our conclusions significantly.
 We specifically compare these two representative methods (PCA and \texttt{PICCA}) because they best describe the state-of-the-art for the supervised learning methods (PCA) and the unsupervised learning methods (\texttt{PICCA}) and have been widely-demonstrated in practice.
 We leave the discussion about other existing methods to Section~\ref{subsec:other}.
+We note here that PCA only utilizes the red-side pixels to predict the blue-side pixels, whereas \texttt{PICCA} exclusively utilizes the blue-side pixels.
+In contrast, QFA encompasses both the blue-side and red-side pixels for prediction.